malberich/pgds-minteressa-webapp/README.md

 ### Technical requirements

-The only technical requirement as of now is [Docker](https://www.docker.com).
+Currently, the only technical requirement is [Docker](https://www.docker.com).
 The rest of the dependencies are handled by Docker itself inside of each container, and also from the Dockerfile provided into the repository.

 ### Third party requirements